 The movie does a good job of portraying the humanity rather than sainthood of Hidalgo.

-Mexico refers to this war as La Intervención Estadounidense (The United States Invasion) and did not recognize the annexation of Texas by the United States in 1845.
-After all, Mexico had claimed this area from the Spanish Empire after the Revolution in 1821 and more than 80,000 Mexicans lived in California, New Mexico, Arizona and Texas.
+Mexico refers to this war as La Intervención Estadounidense (The United States Invasion) and did not acknowledge the annexation of Texas by the United States in 1845.
+After all, Mexico had claimed this area from the Spanish Empire after the Revolution in 1821, and more than 80,000 Mexicans lived in California, New Mexico, Arizona, and Texas.
 Mexico felt the annexation was a hostile action against its borders and declared war on the United States.

 Like I mentioned, no one seems to know about these particular events in our area, much less make a big festive deal about them, although I am sure that both events are thoroughly covered in history class.

 May is quite the month here in Mexico.
 Every time you turn around there is another celebration!
-For other Mexican May holidays see: El Día de los Trabajadores, Conmemoración del Escuadron de Pelea 201, El Dia de La Santa Cruz y El Dia del Albañil, La Batalla de Puebla, Natalicio de Miguel Hidalgo, El Dia de la Madre, El Jueves de la Ascensión, Pascua de Pentecostés, El Día del Maestro, and El Dia del Estudiante
+For other Mexican May holidays see: El Día de Los Trabajadores, Conmemoración del Escuadron de Pelea 201, El Dia de la Santa Cruz y El Dia del Albañil, La Batalla de Puebla, Natalicio de Miguel Hidalgo, El Dia de las Madres, El Jueves de la Ascensiónn, Pascua de Pentecostés, El Día del Maestro, and El Dia del Estudiante

 14 responses to “May Holidays in Mexico–El Natalicio de Miguel Hidalgo–Birthday of Miguel Hidalgo”

 Pingback: May Holidays in Mexico– Pascua de Pentecostés–Pentecost Sunday | Surviving Mexico

 Pingback: May Holidays in Mexico–El Dia del Estudiante–Students’ Day | Surviving Mexico